 Metal Street Banners

-In 2015, the Shop Brock Committee worked to improve the physical appearance of Beaverton, Cannington, and Sunderland downtowns in hope of creating vibrant, unique spaces that would be inviting to visitors, residents, and businesses alike.
-The Shop Brock Committee procured metal street banners that differentiates Brock Township from other municipalities.
+In 2015, the Shop Brock Committee worked to improve the physical appearance of Brock’s 3 downtowns in hope of creating vibrant and unique spaces that would be inviting to visitors, residents, and businesses alike.
+In light of this initiative, the Shop Brock committee procured street banners, in a collaborative manner that differentiates the Township from other municipalities.

-This project demonstrates the premise in which the Shop Brock Committee was formed, a community collaboration to foster economic development.
+This project exhibits the premise in which Shop Brock was formed, that of community collaboration to foster economic development.
 A group of local residents came together to form the Shop Brock Committee, spear-headed the project and collaborated with local artists and business owners to demonstrate the importance of downtown revitalization initiatives.
 We invite you to visit our three downtowns, explore our unique communities, and see all 60 banners on display.

 The Process